glpi-project/docdev/source/plugins/notifications.rst

    GLPI will look for classes named like ``Plugin{NAME}Notification{MODE}``.

-   In the above example; we have used one the the `provided (but not yet used) modes from the core <https://forge.glpi-project.org/apidoc/class-Notification_NotificationTemplate.html#constants>`_.
+   In the above example; we have used one the the provided (but not yet used) modes from the core.
 If you need a mode that does not exists, you can of course create yours!

 In order to make you new notification active, you will have to declare a ``notifications_{MODE}`` variable in the main configuration: You will add it at install time, and remove it on uninstall...
 In the ``hook.php`` file: